Micro-Biology/BasicBashCode/README.md

 [[back to top](#contents)]

-## Text
+## Printf

-Better text printing
+Better text printing:

     printf "This prints this text and then a new line \n" printf "\033[1;34m This text is blue \e[0m\n" printf "$red" "This only works if you have the below lines in your ./bashrc"

-printf colour alias
+printf colour alias:

     red='\e[1;31m%s\e[0m\n'
     green='\e[1;32m%s\e[0m\n'